jaybarlow/fuckyoumean/SUPABASE_MIGRATION_GUIDE.md

 CREATE POLICY "Users can update own profile."
 ON profiles FOR UPDATE USING (auth.uid() = id);

+-- Create avatars bucket if it doesn't exist
+INSERT INTO storage.buckets (id, name, public)
+VALUES ('avatars', 'avatars', true)
+ON CONFLICT (id) DO NOTHING;

+-- Create policy to allow authenticated users to upload avatars DROP POLICY IF EXISTS "Avatar uploads" ON storage.objects;
+CREATE POLICY "Avatar uploads"
+ON storage.objects FOR INSERT
+WITH CHECK (
+  bucket_id = 'avatars' AND
+  auth.uid() IS NOT NULL
+);

+-- Create policy to allow public access to avatars DROP POLICY IF EXISTS "Public avatar access" ON storage.objects;
+CREATE POLICY "Public avatar access"
+ON storage.objects FOR SELECT
+USING (bucket_id = 'avatars');
 ```

 6. Click "Run" to execute the query